Evangelical Baptist Seminary of Quebec

 Evangelical Baptist Seminary of Quebec or Séminaire Baptiste Évangélique du Québec (SEMBEQ), is a French-language Baptist theological training school headquartered in Montreal, Quebec (Canada).
-Established in 1974, it employs a church-based model for training pastors and lay persons to serve in their local churches.
+It is affiliated with the Association of Evangelical Baptist Churches in Quebec (Fellowship of Evangelical Baptist Churches in Canada).

 History

 SEMBEQ was founded in 1974 by the Association of Evangelical Baptist Churches of Quebec (AEBEQ, Association d'Églises baptistes évangéliques au Québec).
 The seminary was started by William (Bill) Phillips, Elisée Beau, and Jacques Alexanian in order to meet the need within Quebec to train local Baptist pastors (at the time, most theological education in Quebec was strictly Catholic).
 Sixty-five student registered for the first official course, The Gospel of Mark.
 By the school year of 1980–1981, the seminary offered 7 courses, attended by 130 students from 17 churches.
 In 1984, SEMBEQ awarded its first bachelor's degree, with a master program starting in 1990.